BrenPatF/trapit_nodejs_tester/README.md

 - Once the unit test wrapper function is written for one scenario, no further programming is required to handle additional scenarios, facilitating good scenario coverage
 - The formatted results show exactly what the program does in terms of data inputs and outputs
 - All unit test programs can follow a single, straightfoward pattern with minimal programming
-- The nodejs Trapit module can be used to process results files generated from any language as JSON files (several examples are included with the project)
+- The JavaScript Trapit module can be used to process results files generated from any language as JSON files (several examples are included with the project)

 ## Usage 1 - JavaScript Unit Testing
 [&uarr; In this README...](https://github.com/BrenPatF/trapit_nodejs_tester#in-this-readme)<br/>